BattletechModders/TisButAScratch/README.md

 # TisButAScratch

 This mod overhauls the Battletech injury system, and lets modders apply different stat effects based on injuries a pilot receives.
 When a pilot receives an injury, a roll is made to determine both the location of the injury and the injury itself.
+Injuries are specific to a location; Valid `injuryLoc`s are `Head`, `ArmL`, `ArmR`, `Torso`, `LegL` and `LegR`.

+Features included:

+<b>Injured Piloting</b>: Pilots with injuries are (mostly) allowed to drop on contracts; however, they suffer the penalties their injuries entail.
+In addition, they are at greater risk of being `CRIPPLED` (see below).

+<b>Crippling Injuries</b>: if an injury severity in a single location exceeds a given threshold, a pilot may become `CRIPPLED` which incapacitates them for the current mission.
+Pilots that are `CRIPPLED` are unable to drop on contracts, even after their injuries have healed. `CRIPPLED` is a tag on the pilot that can only be removed through events.

+<b>Mission Killed Injuries</b>: If the total severity of injuries <i>regardless of location</i> exceeds a given threshold, a pilot can be Mission Killed, which incapacitates them for the current mission but does <i>not</i<> prevent them from deploying on subsequent contracts.
+Think of it like "overcome by pain".

+<b>Bleeding Out Injuries</b>: Certain injuries can be defined that inflict an informal <b>Bleeding Out</b> status.
+These injuries have `durationData` defined that, when expired, render the pilot incapacitated and/or lethally injured (depending on settings).

+<b>Increased Injury Heal Time</b>: Injuries take longer to heal, defined in the settings below.

 Injuries are defined in the settings.json, and have the following structure:
 ```